jrsinclair/mazes-presentation/presentation.md

 ## Map

-Note: For example, I could use these points as keys in a Map.
+Note: For example, I could use these points as keys in a Map structure.
 I'm going to use the Map from the venerable Immutable.js library, but it will work just fine with the built-in JavaScript Map too.

 ---